 “What I did was not done consciously.
 I had no time to think.
 I made no decision.
 Some other part of me acted.
 I simply concentrated, my whole self focused on that spinning blade until time seemed to slow.”

 I find this a little disconcerting.
 I realize that Delaney is establishing Tom’s “ability”, but it still feels like a Deus Ex Machina.
 The motivation of the opposition also does not make sense.
 The witches are trying to bring Old Nick into the world, despite the fact they will suffer just as much as anyone else.
-And I’m sure they could have thought of other ways to kill Tom.
+And I’m sure they could have thought of other ways to kill Tom that were quicker.
 The timing of the coven’s power is related to the absence of Tom’s Mam, which seems logical.

 Plot and Overall Impressions: